Nenad Marković: Coaching career

 Following retirement, Marković worked as a coach for the Bosnia and Herzegovina national basketball team.
 He became head coach of KK Bosna in 2007, but resigned on failing to achieve his announced goal of leading them to the national championship title.

 In October 2007, Marković became the head coach of Greek club Panionios, whom he led to qualification for the EuroLeague, a goal the club had not achieved in the previous 12 seasons.
 His contract, however, was not renewed, and he was replaced in summer 2008 for the following 2008–09 season by Aleksandar Trifunović.

 End of July 2009, Marković again has become head coach of Greek club Panionios Athens.

 In early February 2013, Marković took the reins of Greek club KAOD from the town of Drama fighting for survival in the Greek League.
 Marković took over from Georgios Kalafatakis, who left the team after 15 league matches in 12th league spot (out of 14) with the 5-10 record.

 On 24 November 2014 he signed with Trabzonspor of the Basketbol Süper Ligi (BSL).

 On 5 July 2016 he signed with Pınar Karşıyaka of the Basketbol Süper Ligi (BSL).

 On 21 June 2017 he signed with Iberostar Tenerife of the Liga ACB.
 He won the FIBA Intercontinental Cup championship in 2017.

 On 28 November 2017 he signed with Gaziantep of the Basketbol Süper Ligi (BSL).

-On 10 June 2021 he signed with JDA Dijon of French LNB Pro A.
+On 10 June 2021, he signed with JDA Dijon of French LNB Pro A.

-On January 24, 2024, he signed with Dinamo Sassari in the Italian Lega Basket Serie A (LBA).
+On 24 January 2024, he signed with Dinamo Sassari in the Italian Lega Basket Serie A (LBA).

-On August 1, 2024, he signed with Bursaspor Basketbol of the Basketbol Süper Ligi (BSL).
+On 1 August 2025, he signed with Bursaspor Basketbol of the Basketbol Süper Ligi (BSL).

+On 29 July 2026, he signed with Karşıyaka Basket of the Basketbol Süper Ligi (BSL) for a second stint after 10 years.